rosjava/android_core/docs/src/main/sphinx/getting_started.rst

 .. _foreground: http://developer.android.com/reference/android/app/Service.html#startForeground(int, android.app.Notification)
 .. _notification: http://developer.android.com/reference/android/app/Notification.html

-On line 38 we call the super constructor with two strings that become the title and ticker message of an Android `notification`_.
+On line 22 we call the super constructor with two strings that become the title and ticker message of an Android `notification`_.
 The user may tap on the notification to shut down all ROS nodes associated with the application.

-Lines 42-46 should look familiar to Android developers.
-We load the `activity`_ layout and get a reference to our :javadoc:`org.ros.android.view.RosTextView<T>`.
+Lines 28-30 should look familiar to Android developers.
+We load the `activity`_ layout and get a reference to our :javadoc:`org.ros.android.view.RosTextView`.
 More on that later.

-On line 58 we define the abstract method :javadoc:`org.ros.android.RosActivity#init(org.ros.node.NodeMainExecutor)`.
+On line 42 we define the abstract method :javadoc:`org.ros.android.RosActivity#init(org.ros.node.NodeMainExecutor)`.
 This is where we kick off our :javadoc:`org.ros.node.NodeMain`\s and other business logic.